mcaceresb/stata-gtools/README.md

 About
 -----

 Hi!
-I'm [Mauricio Caceres Bravo](https://mcaceresb.github.io); I made gtools after some of my Stata jobs were taking literally days to run because of repeat calls to `egen`, `collapse`, and similar on data with over 100M rows.
+I'm [Mauricio Caceres](https://mcaceresb.github.io); I made gtools after some of my Stata jobs were taking literally days to run because of repeat calls to `egen`, `collapse`, and similar on data with over 100M rows.
 Feedback and comments are welcome!
 I hope you find this package as useful as I do.

-Along those lines, here are some other Stata projects I find useful:
+Along those lines, here are some other Stata projects I like:

 * [`ftools`](https://github.com/sergiocorreia/ftools): The main inspiration for
   gtools.
-Not as fast, but it has a rich feature set; its mata API in particular is very useful.
+Not as fast, but it has a rich feature set; its mata API in particular is excellent.

 * [`reghdfe`](https://github.com/sergiocorreia/reghdfe): The fastest way to run a regression with multiple fixed effects (as far as I know).